Opting out of or Transfering your insurance

 Please note, there is a different process for students who are on a work term, who wish to transfer their insurance, scroll down for more information.

-In order to transfer your insurance, you must complete an opt-out form and provide a copy of your MCP card to the ISA before May 24, 2016 12pm NL.
+In order to transfer your insurance, you must complete an opt-out form and provide a copy of your MCP card to the IO before September 21, 2016 5pm NL.
 To transfer insurances, you only need to complete this Opt Out Formone time.
 This means that for the remainder of your studies at Memorial your insurance coverage will be with the student union that serves you and you must abide by the regulations surrounding that coverage (Remember, this does not apply to students on a work term who have transfered their insurance).
 For information on the student union health insurance coverages, visit their websites or view this comparison chart:

 - Memorial University of Newfoundland Student Union (MUNSU) www.munsu.ca